Ruché

 There is some debate about the origins of the Ruché grape.
 One theory is that the variety is indigenous to the hills northeast of the town of Asti.
 Another theory is that the grape is a local variation on a French import.
 It has been grown in the area for at least one hundred years but has only recently been marketed and consumed outside of the immediate vicinity of its production.
 Ruché di Castagnole Monferrato tends to be medium bodied with notes of pepper and wild berries and floral aromas on the nose.
 The wine is often characterized by moderate acidity and soft tannins.
 In the Piedmont region it is often paired with slow-cooked beef, northern Italian cheeses and mushrooms.

 History

-The exact origins of Ruchè are unknown with ampelographers holding different theories.
+The exact origins of Ruché are unknown with ampelographers holding different theories.
 The two most prominent theories is either grape is indigenous to the Piedmont region or that it originated in Burgundy and was brought to Piedmont sometime in the 18th century.
 For most of its history in Piedmont, the grape has been cultivated in relative obscurity.
 In the early 21st century, the grape experience a slight revival of interest with the DOC wine of Ruché di Castagnole Monferrato.